blackPantherOS/espeak-qtgui/README.md

 # Espeaker-qtgui
-A simple Qt5 gui for the Espeaker.
+A simple Qt5 gui for the Espeak.